Input/Output

 The internal dumper of the model can be configured to specify which data

 fields are to be written.
-This is done with the addDumpField
+This is done with the addDumpField method.
+By default all the

-files are generated in a folder called paraview/
+files are generated in a folder called paraview/:

 model.setBaseName("output"); // prefix for all generated files